-Playwright Becky Prestwich chats to Frankly My Dear UK about new play CHIP SHOP CHIPS
+Playwright Becky Prestwich chats to Frankly My Dear UK about CHIP SHOP CHIPS

 Commissioned by Box of Tricks Theatre Company, CHIP SHOP CHIPS is a play about love, family, nostalgia and nation’s favourite food.
-The new play makes its premiere at The Hub in Salford on Wednesday 17 February before heading out on tour next month, playing at venues across the North.
+The play made its premiere at The Hub in Salford in 2016 (check out what we thought of it here) and is now set to tour the country later this month.

 Becky has certainly had her fair share of success as a writer over the past 10 years.
 Alongside her stage work, the accomplished North West playwright also writes for radio and TV.
 Her first radio play CHOPPING ONIONS was broadcast on BBC Radio 4 in 2013 starring Maureen Lipmann and her second, ALIYAH was broadcast last year starring Gillian Bevan.
 Becky is currently writing for BBC One’s continuing drama DOCTORS, but admits theatre has always remained her first love.

 In CHIP SHOP CHIPS, the action takes place at the grand reopening of Booth’s Fish and Chip Shop.
 Prodigal son Eric has returned home after forty years to run the family business following his father’s death.
 On the opening night, his childhood sweetheart Christine turns up, hoping to reignite old flames.
 Meanwhile, a romance also sparks up between teenagers Lee and Jasmine.
 Can nostalgia and a portion of fish and chips bring the lovers together or is history sure to repeat itself?

 In anticipation for its premiere next month, Frankly My Dear UK caught up with writer Becky Prestwich to find out about the new play and what inspired her to write about the nation’s favourite food – fish and chips!